 The Stændertorvet Square in Roskilde is a great place to start your day with.

-We were very lucky to visit Roskilde at Wednesday, because this is the day when the market is taking place on it.
+We were fortunate to visit Roskilde on Wednesday because this is the day when the market is taking place on it.
 You can find everything there, from local food to antiquities and typical blue Danish pottery.

-We felt like a locals there, looking to the local goods and listening Danes trading between each other.
-The market is organized every Wednesday and Saturday from 8 AM till 3 PM and it is absolutely worth visiting.
+We felt like locals there, looking to the local goods and listening to Danes trading between each other.
+The market is organized every Wednesday and Saturday from 8 AM till 3 PM, and it is absolutely worth visiting.

 Old town hall

 The square has a traditional Scandinavic look thanks to the old Town Hall located there.
-Its robust step shaped tower once belonged to St. Laurence Church.
-Medieval Cathedral and old Royal Palace are also visible from the square, which all together gives it a beautiful historical environment.
+Its robust step-shaped tower once belonged to St. Laurence Church.
+Medieval Cathedral and old Royal Palace are also visible from the square, which altogether gives it a beautiful historical environment.